How to Calculate Balanced Snow Loads per ASCE 7-16

 If you enjoyed this post or know someone who would, please share!
 (It really helps me grow)

 A few years back, my group of engineers got a question from the shop floor: “We’re seeing the conduits from the ceiling snaking back and forth a lot, is the roof okay?”
-This was amid some of the heaviest snow our area had experienced in decades, and another building in our industrial park had recently had a roof cave-in.
+This was amid some of the heaviest snow our area had experienced in decades, and another building in our industrial park had recently had a roof cave in.
 After checking through the building plans and scooping square foot areas of snow from several different spots on the roof into buckets to weigh, we did determine we were pushing the allowable loads but were still under.
 Thankfully the weather turned nicer and it all melted away, but it sparked my interest in the code snow load provisions (and some of their potential flaws).

 If you’ve ever had to shovel a driveway, you probably know that in the right conditions, snow can be extremely heavy.
 For those from warmer climates: depending on the weather conditions, snow can fall as anything from a light, loose, fluffy cloud that can be blown away with a weak leaf blower to a wet, sloppy, slushy mess that will cause more than a few thrown-out backs.
 The latter kind unfortunately does cause all too many heart attacks each year.